Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 There’s nothing like the feeling of cross-country skiing: gliding across the snow, getting your heart rate up and taking in the scenery.
 With desert sunshine filtering through Ponderosa trees, blue skies, and easy access trails, it’s easy to see why Central Oregon is a top spot for cross-country skiing.

 Also called nordic skiing, cross-country skiing in Central Oregon has been a draw for nearly a century.
-Long before its renown as a downhill skiing destination, the Bend and Sisters area was the birthplace of several cross-country ski clubs, started by hardy Scandinavians and mountain adventurers.
+Long before it became renowned as a downhill skiing destination, the Bend and Sisters area was the birthplace of several cross-country ski clubs, started by hardy Scandinavians and mountain adventurers.
 At the turn of the 20th century, these ski pioneers passionately constructed huts, created community ski areas, and competed in rugged overland ski races that would astound today’s skiers.
 The names of Central Oregon’s many warming shelters and trails you’ll find throughout the area pay tribute to these cross-country skiing pioneers- a part of local skiing lore, culture and tradition that continues today.

 Skiers can find countless cross-country trails in Central Oregon, both groomed and ungroomed, for ski touring or a fast-paced skate skiing workout.
 Groomed trails are wider to allow both types of cross-country skiing: skate skiing and classic.
 Tracks set to the side are for classic.
 The smooth “lane” is designated for skate skiing, a technique that requires more space.
 Ungroomed trails follow a series of trail markers to guide your route.
 For first tracks in fresh snow, get there early!